Delivering data from Yandex Managed Service for Apache Kafka® to Yandex StoreDoc using Yandex Data Transfer

 Required paid resources

-- Managed Service for Apache Kafka® cluster, which includes computing resources allocated to hosts, storage and backup size (see Managed Service for Apache Kafka® pricing).
+- Managed Service for Apache Kafka® cluster: Computing resources allocated to hosts along with storage and backup capacity (see Managed Service for Apache Kafka® pricing).

-- Yandex StoreDoc cluster, which includes computing resources allocated to hosts, storage and backup size (see Yandex StoreDoc pricing).
+- Yandex StoreDoc cluster: Computing resources allocated to hosts along with storage and backup capacity (see Yandex StoreDoc pricing).

 - Public IP addresses if public access is enabled for cluster hosts (see Virtual Private Cloud pricing).